kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 In case I have screwed things up somewhere along the lines without noticing and have to find the last clean checkout, I simply check out different revisions by jumping in this list and picking the one in the middle until I have what I want.
 This procedure is very fast and guaranteed to succeed.

+Of course, this procedure is possible only because I work alone.
+I have no experience with teamwork since the 90s, when revision control didn't exist yet.
+This may change, though, and then I hope to profit from the experience of my collaborators.

 Digression: Automatic boot2docker setup <span style="font-size: 11px;float: right;"><a href="#toc">Table of Content</a></span>
 ----------